Damien-Chave/Home/index.md

 ## Work illustration

-The training from Coding Academy by Epitech includes C language, HTML & CSS, Bootstrap, SQL, PHP, JavaScript (jQuery), MEAN stack, Laravel and Symfony frameworks.
-During the formation, some projects (made in short time, max 5 days/project) has been released here on github, out of Epitech servers, to show you some of school exercises, and what he was able to do.
+The training from Coding Academy by Epitech included C language, HTML & CSS, Bootstrap, SQL, PHP, JavaScript (jQuery), MEAN stack, Laravel and Symfony frameworks.
+During the formation, some projects (made in short time, max 5 days/project) are released here on github, out of Epitech servers, to show you some of school exercises, and what he was able to do.

 #### Here are some pages of Damien's work...